KeithDHedger/KKEdit/README.md

 gtk-version branch has now been synced with master branch and you shoud now be using the master branch.

 *bsd* compile abandoned for the moment as webkit is broken on freeports, can be used with --disable-docviewer.

+** When building from a fesh clone for the first time, please use ./autogen.sh instead of ./configure, args passed to autogen.sh are the same for configure, this only needs to be done on a fresh clone **